This post was originally published in July 2020 and was most recently updated on May 6, 2024.

 371 Selby Ave., St. Paul; 651-291-1236; moscowonthehill.com

 The patio at W.A.
 Frost and Company is a perfect setting for romance, surrounded by greenery and with leafy branches and fairy lights overhead.
-The chef's tasting menu is a lovely special-occasion splurge, and the a la carte menu includes small plates, burgers, seafood, classic entrees like steak and pork chops, plus a handful of vegetarian entrees.
-The cocktail list features a nice balance of classic and house options, with a thoughtful selection of no-proof and low-proof drinks.
+The dinner menu combines classic American and global influences, with a handful of vegetarian options.
+The cocktail list features a thoughtful selection of no-proof and low-proof drinks, as well as craft cocktails featuring spirits from local distilleries.

 W.A.
 Frost is open for dinner Wednesday through Sunday and weekend brunch.
 Reservations can be made by online.